 How to Fine-tune HuggingFace BERT model for Text Classification

-Written by- Aionlinecourse4851 times views
+Written by- Aionlinecourse5550 times views

 How to Fine-tune HuggingFace BERT model for Text Classification

 hugging face BERT model is a state-of-the-art algorithm that helps in text classification.
 It is a very good pre-trained language model which helps machines to learn from millions of examples and extracts features from each sentence.
 In 2018, this powerful Transformer based machine learning model was developed by Jacob Devlin and his colleagues (Researchers at the University of Cambridge and Google brain Team) for NLP applications.
-It was first introduced in this paper and first released in this repository.
+It was first introduced in paper and first released in this repository.
 Before learning about the BERT model you should have a basic understanding of Transformer architecture

 Transformer architecture has an encoder and decoder stack whereas BERT is just an encoder stack of Transformer architecture.
 The two variants BERT-base and BERT-large defer in architecture complexity.
 In the encoder, the base model has 12 layers whereas the large model has 24 layers.